GeHoul/aes_rs/README.md

 ## Coursework information

 This is a course assignment implementation of AES-256 in Rust for the purpose of understanding the algorithm's internals and gaining experience at writing Rust code.
-The implementation uses subfield arithmetic to data-dependent branches and memory accesses.
+The implementation uses subfield arithmetic to avoid data-dependent branches and memory accesses.

 ## working_main